Deividy/deividy.github.io/Design-Patterns.md

 ---

+### Prototype;
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+---

 ### Compound Patterns;
 A Compound Pattern combines two or more patterns into a solution that solves a recurring or general pattern.